Memories

 Once we complete our earthly journey, we leave memories with our loved ones.
 Memories forever bond us to one another.
 Hearing a particular song, sniffing a familiar scent, or observing certain signs from nature often remind us of dearly departed ones.
 Through memories we may feel a continued sense of communication with those who are no longer with us.
 These ties we have with loved ones who have passed can be powerful.
 In some cases they are so strong that survivors relate feeling their presence during critical times in their lives.

 In a more deliberate way, we can choose to remain in touch with those we have lost through writings they left behind.
 Before his passing my dad began writing his memoirs.
 As I read these stories he wrote about his life when he was a young man, I get a glimpse into past events that shaped him to become the person I knew.
-His writing style, the words he used to convey his thoughts and the emotions be brought forth through his descriptions, all keep his memory close to me.
+His writing style, the words he used to convey his thoughts and the emotions he brought forth through his descriptions, all keep his memory close to me.

 The Circle of Communication